minity-script/minity/docs/SYNTAX.md

   // rotate 30 degrees upwards
 }
 ````
-You will probably use this only for absolute rotation, because mclang provides a more convenient way to change rotation with direction modifiers.
+You will probably use this only for absolute rotation, because minity provides a more convenient way to change rotation with direction modifiers.

 #### <tt>**anchored** **(eyes|feet)**</tt>
 Changes the current execution position and rotation to match that of the current item's eyes or feet.